clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 Examples
 ********

-Make sure all `Prerequisites`_ are fulfilled before using these examples.
+Complete all `Prerequisites`_ before using these examples.

+Reference the `autospec README`_ for details regarding autospec commands and options.

 .. contents::
    :local: